shilpapatwary/assessment-shilpa/README.md

 ***

-The app has been developed according to the deisgn document provided and is responsive across desktop, mobile and tablet devices.Static type checking has been adding to the app with type script.
+The app has been developed according to the deisgn document provided and is responsive across desktop, mobile and tablet devices.Static type checking has been added to the app with type script.
 All the components for different routes are dynamically imported.
 Unit tests have been wriiten for the components, reducer and sagas.